 If you are concerned about the quality of your tap water or simply don’t like the taste then you are not alone.
 Public tap water is strictly regulated but more and more people are concerned about the health impact.
 Chlorine by-products, heavy metals such as lead or mercury, PFAS, nitrates, arsenic, pipe corrosion, limescale, microplastics and more.
 The list goes on.

 Bottled water is even worse despite the perception that it’s healthy.
 According to hundreds of studies it most bottled water contains microplastics and hormone disrupters.
-Furthermore it’s bad for the wallet and terrible for the planet.
+Furthermore it’s inconvenient, expensive and terrible for the planet.

 How did we choose the best water filters for this guide?

 We tested and evaluated over 100 different water filters in the past couple of years.
 Based on this we narrowed it down to a few great candidates.
 We evaluated based on filtration, installation/setup, convenience, value for money, sustainability and credibility of the product/brand.

 Why do you need a water filter?

 Generally public tap water in North America and Europe is considered safe to drink.
 However, this doesn’t mean that it tastes great or that the water that flows out of your faucet is healthy.